 Excessive noise can damage people’s hearing and once this happens it can be permanent and disabling.
-As an employer you have a have a legal, financial and moral responsibility to effectively manage noise.
+As an employer, you have a legal, financial and moral responsibility to effectively manage noise.

 Hearing loss can be, gradual (caused by exposure to noise over a period of time) or by sudden, extremely loud noises.
 People may also develop tinnitus (ringing, whistling, buzzing or humming in the ears).